suhailmuhammed157/chilled_grape/README.md

 ﻿# chilled_grape

- -A react app created using vite cli.
+- A react app created using vite cli.

 - figma file which is developed from - https://www.figma.com/file/V0LkPnWNVqdNsG5d4KnudE/chilled-grape-design